huynhnguyen2017/ScheduleWebsite/README.md

 # ScheduleWebsite
-Web application for recording events in schedule should add upload folder in controllers before running the software.
+Web application for recording events in schedule.

+Add upload folder in controllers before running the software.